fluent-wallet/fluent-docs/README.md

-# MetaMask developer documentation
+# Fluent developer documentation

-This is the MetaMask developer documentation repository.
+This is the Fluent developer documentation repository.
-The documentation site is hosted at [docs.metamask.io](https://docs.metamask.io/wallet), and it's built using [Docusaurus](https://docusaurus.io/), a static site generator purpose-built for technical documentation.
+The documentation site is hosted at [docs.fluentwallet.com](https://doc.fluentwallet.com), and it's built using [Docusaurus](https://docusaurus.io/), a static site generator purpose-built for technical documentation.